 Then, narrow down that list to solely the metrics that support your objective.
 For example, advertisers don’t really care how many people watched their ad video on YouTube; they want to know how many sales they derived from those views, as making money is central to their objective.

-Bringing that back to internal comms, here’s what Karen wants to know from employees when she’s looking at her key metrics:
+Bringing that back to internal comms, here’s what you should know from employees when you’re looking at your key metrics:

 - “Did you get my message?” (opens/clicks)

 - “Did you do the required action, if there was one?” (conversion)